Let's Get Some Facts Straight About 'The Mandalorian' Season 2

 Sasha Banks is Sabine Wren: Fan Theory

-Many of these rumored and confirmed characters are connected in some way to the Darksaber, which was seen at the end of The Mandalorian season 1.
+Many of these rumoured and confirmed characters are connected in some way to the Darksaber, which was seen at the end of The Mandalorian season 1.
 Something to think about.